zly2006/reden-is-what-we-made/README.md

 Undo is available only if that change is caused by a player, for example, placing blocks and commands.

 ## RVC
-> WIP
+> Work in progress

-RVC, Redstone Version Control, machine history and diff analysis based on git.
+RVC(Redstone Version Control), provides change history and diff analysis for your machines based on git.

 RVC can upload your machines to GitHub if you have bound your GitHub account at https://redenmc.com.
 RVC supports subregions and submodules, so you can use other people's work in your own creations.